AbdulDevHub/UTM-Student-Portal/README.md

 ## Contributing

-While this is a personal project, I'm open to collaboration.
+While this is a personal group project, we are open to collaboration.
 If you have suggestions for improvements, please open an issue.

 ## License